Valdi183/my_calculator_2/README.md

-# my_calculator
+# my_calculator_2
-My calculator allows you to input any number and instantly calculate its cube, raise to the fourth power or compute the sine.
+This second version of my calculator, called my_calculator_2.
+This one, allows you to calculate the square of a number, the cube of a number, the fourth power of a number, the inverse of a number, and the sine of a number